qianlim/POP/README.md

 ### Training with your own data

+- We also provide the packed, POP-compatible CAPE data of the subjects/outfit-types that we use in the paper.
+The data is accessible at the bottom of the [CAPE Dataset Download page](https://cape.is.tue.mpg.de/download.php).
-- We will provide the data pre-processing and packing codes for your custom data soon (ETA: end of October 2021).
+- We will provide the data pre-processing and packing codes for your custom data soon.

+## News

+- [2021/10/29] **We now provide the packed, POP-compatible CAPE data on the [CAPE dataset website](https://cape.is.tue.mpg.de/download.php).** Simply register as a user there to access the download links (at the bottom of the Download page).

+- [2021/10/12] Code online.

 ## License